slimbootloader/documentation/source/getting-started/build-host-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Supported environment: **Microsoft Visual Studio 2015 or Microsoft Visual Studio 2017 Community**
+Supported environment: **Microsoft Visual Studio 2015 or Microsoft Visual Studio 2017 Community** Please ensure to install **Dekstop Development with C++** along with Microsoft Visual Studio installation.

 Install the **exact** versions (if specified) of the following tools to the designated directories: